Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 - H1 and H4 slice wirh a 3 Mbps link
 - H7 and H8 slice with a 7 Mbps link
 - Bottom slice with H2 and H5 using a 10 Mbps link
-Host H3 and H6 are not part of any slice and aren't connected to any switch.
+Host H3 and H6 are not part of any slice and are not connected to any switch.

 ![image](images/Pingall/upperCriticalPing.png)\
 ![image](images/Iperf/UpperCritical/1.png)\